-The Braintree sandbox allows end-to-end testing for each of the card types supported in our 3D Secure integration.
+The Braintree sandbox allows end-to-end testing for each of the card brands supported in our 3D Secure integration.
 For a list of test card numbers, see the following guide from our 3D Secure authentication provider, CardinalCommerce:

 Production API credentials, including your API keys, must be entered into your server-side code to connect API calls to the Braintree gateway.
 While each user in your gateway has their own unique set of API keys, only one set can be included in your integration.

 Instead, create a new user specifically designated as the API user, whose API keys can be used for your integration.
 This user should be set up with an email address that is not associated with a single employee and should have Account Admin permissions in order to avoid issues such as an authorization error.

 - Production merchant ID